Yet another genealogical software application. Why?

 Many of the most popular genealogy software programs around today are what one could call conclusion-based.
-The few other programs around are more or less evidence-based, but they are intended as a companion application to conclusion-based software progams.
+The very few other programs around are more or less evidence-based, but they are intended as companion applications to conclusion-based software programs.

-Centurial is an attempt at creating stand-alone genealogy software that combines the benefits of evidence-based genealogy with the benefits from existing conclusion-based programs.
+Centurial is stand-alone genealogy software that combines the benefits of evidence-based genealogy with the benefits from existing conclusion-based programs.

 Please refer to the roadmap for an overview of the planned features for the next 6 months or so.

 Can I run Centurial on a Mac?

 Yes, turns out you can!
 There is no native version of Centurial for the Mac, but several users have reported that Centurial runs without any problems using Parallels Desktop for Mac.

 If you would like to run Centurial on the new M1 processor, please consider using ARM based Parallels to run a copy of Windows 10 for ARM; then the 32-bit version of Centurial will run just fine with the x86 emulation that Windows ARM provides.

 Can I run Centurial using CrossOver/Wine?

 No, unfortunately not.
 Attempts to run Centurial using CrossOver/Wine on both iOS and Linux have so far been unsuccesfull.